-Edge Effects marks the conclusion of Frontiers in Retreat, which was presented through a series of eight satellite exhibitions which took place across Europe from July to December 2017 and in Seoul in 2018.
-For more information on these visit: Frontiers in Retreat- Edge Effects
+Edge Effects marked the conclusion of Frontiers in Retreat.
+Edge Effects were presented as a series of eight satellite exhibitions across Europe from July to December 2017 and in Seoul in 2018.
+For more information on all of the Edge Effects visit the Frontiers in Retreat website: Edge Effects.

-In July 2017 Scottish Sculpture Workshop presented Edge Effects Glasgow; a programme of workshops, talks, walks, film and performance that explored the complex co-dependencies between ecological, social, economic, and political phenomena.
+In July 2017 we presented Edge Effects: Glasgow; a programme of workshops, talks, walks, film and performance that explored the complex co-dependencies between ecological, social, economic, and political phenomena.

-A full description of the Glasgow programming can be found here
+A full description of the Glasgow programme can be found here.

 In November 2017 we brought the essence of Edge Effects back to SSW for the Lumsden Weekender, inviting people to come together and experience some of the permanent works made by artists on residency through Frontiers In Retreat.

-A full description of the Lumsden programming can be found here
+A full description of the Lumsden programme can be found here

 Frontiers In Retreat was organised by HIAP – Helsinki International Artist Programme in partnership with Mustarinda, Finland; Scottish Sculpture Workshop, Scotland; Interdisciplinary Art Group SERDE, Latvia; Cultural Front -GRAD, Serbia; Centre d’Art i Natura de Farrera, Spain; Skaftfell – Centre for Visual Art, Iceland; and Jutempus, Lithuania.